-SPECIFIC OBJECTIVES OF THE COLLEGE
+OBJECTIVES OF THE COLLEGE

-The primary objective of Galveston College is to provide educational opportunities of high quality and diversity to the citizens of the District which supports the College.
-Educational opportunities are extended to citizens living outside the District insofar as the capabilities of the District permits.
+The primary objective of Galveston College is to provide educational opportunities of high quality and diversity to the citizens of the district.
+Educational opportunities are extended to citizens living outside the district insofar as the capabilities of the district permit.